 8. Paradox (Olivia) - Good for High-Volume Conversational Screening

-Paradox's AI assistant Olivia handles candidate conversations at scale: answering questions, collecting applications, screening candidates, and scheduling interviews through text and chat.
-It's particularly strong in high-volume hiring environments like retail, hospitality, and logistics.
+Paradox’s AI assistant Olivia handles candidate conversations at scale: answering questions, collecting applications, screening candidates, and scheduling interviews through text and chat.
+High-volume hiring environments like retail, hospitality, and logistics are where Olivia performs best.

 Key features: Conversational AI chatbot, automated screening questions, interview self-scheduling, multilingual support, career site integration.